-Between 2010 and 2022, in the post-coup period, it was declared that Honduras would be "open for business" (inaugurated with the 2011 conference "Hondur as Open f).
-This left to a deepensing of neoliberal policies.
-Previously l s resisted policies were successfully imposed, such as the further privatization of the National Electricity Company (ENEE) and the promotion of Public-Private Partnership (PPP) contracts for infrastructure and transportation projects that were extraordinarily favorable to pri vate i reforms was the creation of Employment and Economic Development Zones (ZEDE)as an extension of the concept of end These are territories that enjoy a maximum tax and administrative regulation.
-Accordin help attract private investment and promote a favorable business environment.
+Between 2010 and 2022, in the post-coup period, it was declared that Honduras would be "open for business" (inaugurated with the 2011 conference "Honduras Is Open for Business").
+This led to a deepening of neoliberal policies.
+Previously resisted policies were successfully imposed, such as the further privatization of the National Electricity Company (ENEE) and the promotion of Public-Private Partnership (PPP) contracts for infrastructure and transportation projects that were extraordinarily favorable to private interests.
+The most emblematic of the reforms was the creation of Employment and Economic Development Zones (ZEDE) as an extension of the concept of enclave investments or free trade zones.
+These are territories that enjoy a maximum degree of autonomy in terms of legal, tax and administrative regulation.
+According to ZEDE promoters, they would help attract private investment and promote a favorable business environment.

-Protest against ZEDEs, which are sometimes also referred to as model cities.
-Source: Karen Spring
+Protest against ZEDE, Source: Karen Spring

-The most costly claim against Honduras has the current administration's efforts to dismantle the regulatory framework that enabled the ZEDEs after the coup d'état.
+The most costly claim against Honduras has been filed in an attempt to contain the current administration's efforts to dismantle the regulatory framework that enabled the ZEDEs after the coup d'état.
 A group of U.S. investors, represented by Honduras Prospera Inc. and others, has put in a claim for US\$10,775 million, equivalent to almost three times the approved Public Investment Plan for Honduras in 2024.
-Prospera does not meet the legal requirements to develop a ZEDE, but has nonetheless fled this lawsuit it to exist.
+Prospera does not meet the legal requirements to develop a ZEDE, but has nonetheless filed this lawsuit to pressure the government to allow it to exist.

-Most of the lawsuits now holding the country hostage stem from investments made after the 2009 coup and during the period known as the narco-dictatorship.
-Seven lawsuits current Honduran government's attempts to renegotiate electricity cost contracts and its efforts to rescue ENEE.
+Most of the lawsuits now holding the country hostage stem from investments made during the narco-state period after 2009.
+Seven lawsuits have been filed against the current Honduran government's attempts to renegotiate electricity cost contracts and its efforts to rescue ENEE.
 Five of these investors alone are seeking roughly US\$1.3 billion from Honduras.